arungudelli/angularjswiki/content/en/flexlayout/fxflex/index.md

 title = "Understanding fxFlex API in Angular flex layout" date = 2019-04-24T00:00:00 lastmod = 2019-04-24T01:00:00
-draft = true  # Is this a draft? true/false
+draft = false  # Is this a draft? true/false
 toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify. prev = "flexlayout/basics"
 parentdoc="flexlayout"
-featured="angular flex layout tutorial.jpg"
+featured="fxFlex_api.jpg"
 authors = ["admin"]
+summary ="In this tutorial we will learn how to use fxFlex API in Angular flex layout with examples" keywords=["fxFlex,fxFlex example,fxFlex api"]

 #Add menu entry to sidebar.
 linktitle = "fxFlex"